Adult Literacy Empowers

 Adults with less than a high school diploma earn three times less than those with higher education.
 Adult literacy yields better economic outcomes and can improve job opportunities, family relationships, children’s education, health issues, and general quality of life.

 At First Literacy, we are committed to helping adults in Massachusetts improve their literacy skills so they can succeed in every aspect of their lives.
-That means helping adult learners continue their education and championing the incredible teachers that are on the front lines of the fight for adult literacy.
-With help from you and thousands of others, our impact is significant and life changing.
+That means helping adult learners continue their education and championing the incredible teachers who are on the front lines of the fight for adult literacy.
+With help from you and many others, our impact is significant and life changing.

 benefited from First Literacy programs

 of free training helped adult educators in their classrooms

 received First Literacy scholarships to start or continue college

 When you support First Literacy, you don’t just support the incredible students and teachers that are impacted by our work.
 It is estimated that bringing all adults to a sixth grade reading level would generate $2.2 trillion for the U.S. economy.

 Adults with low literacy want to better their lives and contribute to the economy.
 Your donation can help make that possible.